-- Full Council meetings - Committee meetings - Sub-committee meetings - a Meetings shall not take place in premises which at the time of the meeting are used for the supply of alcohol, unless no other premises are available free of charge or at a reasonable cost. - b The minimum three clear days for notice of a meeting does not include the day on which notice was issued, the day of the meeting, a Sunday, a day of the Christmas break, a day of the Easter break or of a bank holiday or a day appointed for public thanksgiving or mourning. - The minimum three clear days' public notice for a meeting does not include the day on which the notice was issued or the day of the meeting unless the meeting is convened at shorter notice. - d Meetings shall be open to the public unless their - presence is prejudicial to the public interest by reason of the confidential nature of the business to be transacted or for other special reasons.
-The public's exclusion from part or all of a meeting shall be by a resolution which shall give reasons for the public's exclusion. - Meetings shall take place on the second Tuesday of each month with meetings only being held in January and August if required and two meetings per year being held in Bradenstoke in November and February.
-Extraordinary Meetings will be called in accordance with Standing Order 6.
-All meetings and venues will be notified in the usual way by Notices in Parish Council noticeboards in Lyneham and Bradenstoke, in the Library and on the Parish Councils website at least three clear working days before the meeting.

-- f Members of the public may make representations, answer questions and give evidence at a meeting which they are entitled to attend in respect of the business on the agenda. - g The period of time designated for public participation at a meeting in accordance with standing order 3(e) shall not exceed thirty (30) minutes unless permitted by the chairman of the meeting.
-Such permission will not normally be withheld and if withheld, a reason will publicly be given as to why at the time. - h Subject to standing order 3(f), a member of the public shall not speak for more than 5 minutes. - In accordance with standing order 3(e), a question shall not require a response at the meeting nor start a debate on the question.
-The chairman of the meeting may direct that a written or oral response be given. - j A person shall raise his hand when requesting to speak and stand when speaking (except when a person has a disability or is likely to suffer discomfort)].
-The chairman of the meeting may at any time permit a person to be seated when speaking. - k A person who speaks at a meeting shall direct his comments to the chairman of the meeting. - Only one person is permitted to speak at a time.
+- a Meetings shall not take place in premises which at the time of the meeting are used for the supply of alcohol, unless no other premises are available free of charge or at a reasonable cost. - b The minimum three clear days for notice of a meeting does not include the day on which notice was issued, the day of the meeting, a Sunday, a day of the Christmas break, a day of the Easter break or of a bank holiday or a day appointed for public thanksgiving or mourning. - The minimum three clear days' public notice for a meeting does not include the day on which the notice was issued or the day of the meeting unless the meeting is convened at shorter notice. - d Meetings shall be open to the public unless their presence is prejudicial to the public interest by reason of the confidential nature of the business to be transacted or for other special reasons.
+The public's exclusion from part or all of a meeting shall be by a resolution which shall give reasons for the public's exclusion. - e Members of the public may make representations, answer questions and give evidence at a meeting which they are entitled to attend in respect of the business on the agenda. - The period of time designated for public participation at a meeting in accordance with standing order 3(e) shall not exceed thirty (30) minutes unless permitted by the chairman of the meeting.
+Such permission will not normally be withheld and if withheld, a reason will publicly be given as to why at the time. - g Subject to standing order 3(f), a member of the public shall not speak for more than 5 minutes. - h In accordance with standing order 3(e), a question shall not require a response at the meeting nor start a debate on the question.
+The chairman of the meeting may direct that a written or oral response be given. - i A person shall raise his hand when requesting to speak and stand when speaking (except when a person has a disability or is likely to suffer discomfort)].
+The chairman of the meeting may at any time permit a person to be seated when speaking. - j A person who speaks at a meeting shall direct his comments to the chairman of the meeting. - k Only one person is permitted to speak at a time.
 If more than one person wants to speak, the chairman of the meeting shall direct the order of speaking. - Subject to standing order 3(m), a person who attends a meeting is permitted to report on the meeting whilst the meeting is open to the public.
 To "report" means to film, photograph, make an audio recording of meeting proceedings, use any other means for enabling persons not present to see or hear the meeting as it takes place or later or to report or to provide oral or written commentary about the meeting so that the report or commentary is available as the meeting takes place or later to persons not present.